galaxyproject/training-material/RNA-Seq/tutorials/de_novo.md

 >    - **Effective genome size**: mm9 (2150570000)
 >    - Expand the **Advanced options**
 >    - **Only include reads originating from fragments from the forward or reverse strand**: forward
-> 2. **Rename** :wrench:: Rename the outputs to reflect the origin of the reads and that they represent the reads mapping to the PLUS strand
+> 2. **Rename** :wrench:: Rename the outputs to reflect the origin of the reads and that they represent the reads mapping to the PLUS strand.
 >![](../images/bamCoverage_forward.png)
 >
 > 3. **bamCoverage** :wrench:: Repeat Step 1 except changing the following parameter:
 >    - **Only include reads originating from fragments from the forward or reverse strand**: reverse
-> 4. **Rename** :wrench:: Rename the outputs to reflect the origin of the reads and that they represent the reads mapping to the MINUS strand
+> 4. **Rename** :wrench:: Rename the outputs to reflect the origin of the reads and that they represent the reads mapping to the MINUS strand.
 > ![](../images/bamCoverage_reverse.png)

 > ### :pencil2: Hands-on: Trackster based visualization